grillitype/web-fonts-guide/README.md

 }
 ~~~~

-If you don’t use a CSS post-processing tool that helps you with this, you should also use each browser’s so-called vendor prefix for this setting, so that early versions of browsers that supported the feature are also targeted:
+If you don’t use something like SASS or PostCSS that helps you with this, you should manually add each browser’s vendor prefix for this setting to extend browser support:

 ~~~~css
 p {